Topic overview

 Capital gains tax (CGT) applies to any gains you make when you sell assets such as land or investments.
 The assets could be business or personal, although some personal assets are exempt (including your main home).
 If you make gains on some assets and losses on others, CGT applies to the net overall gain made.

 The annual exempt amount is the tax-free allowance for capital gains.
 You only pay CGT on the amount by which your gains exceed this allowance (if at all).
-The capital gains tax allowance is £6,000 in 2023/24.
-The allowance will be fixed at at £3,000 from 2024/25.
+The capital gains tax allowance is £3,000 (fixed from 2024/25).

-The capital gains tax rate that UK individuals pay depends on their total income and is usually 10% or 20% (18% and 28% for residential property).
+The capital gains tax rate that UK individuals pay depends on their total income.
+CGT was increased to 18% and 24% from 30 October 2024 (10% or 20% before this date) bring it in line with the rates charged for residential property.

 Various reliefs can also reduce or defer CGT for individuals.
 These include Business Asset Disposal Relief for individuals selling part or all of their business and Business Asset Rollover Relief, if you reinvest your capital gains in other business assets.
 Alternatively, you may be exempt from capital gains tax altogether if your gain was invested in shares under the Enterprise Investment or Seed Enterprise Investment Schemes.